-So I’m trying my best to be a bit more creative with my sides but still keep things simple.
-This shaved brussel sprouts with bacon recipe is just four ingredients and is SO delicious (I mean, it has bacon, how could it not be delcious!)!
+So I'm trying my best to be a bit more creative with my sides but still keep things simple.
+This shaved brussels sprouts with bacon recipe is just four ingredients and is SO delicious (I mean, it has bacon, how could it not be delicious!)!

 Speaking of bacon...

 How do I cook bacon?

 When it comes to bacon, I lean towards sugar free.
 My two favorites are Nature's Ranch Uncured No Sugar Added Hickory Smoked Bacon and Maverick Ranch Hickory Smoked Uncured No Sugar Bacon.

 Cut the bacon into about one inch pieces and place in a large, cold skillet.
 Set the skillet over medium heat and cook, stirring occasionally, until just crisp.

 Keep an eye on the bacon pieces (some will cook faster than others) and remove them when ready.
 Place on a paper towel lined plate and pour out all but one tablespoon of the bacon grease.

 PRO TIP: Pour the extra bacon fat into a glass jar and store in the fridge to use at a later time to cook things like eggs, pancakes, etc.